List of UK top-ten singles in 1956

 The UK Singles Chart is one of many music charts compiled by the Official Charts Company that calculates the best-selling singles of the week in the United Kingdom.
 Before 2004, the chart was only based on the sales of physical singles.
 This list shows singles that peaked in the Top 10 of the UK Singles Chart during 1956, as well as singles which peaked in 1955 and 1957 but were in the top 10 in 1956.
 The entry date is when the single appeared in the top 10 for the first time (week ending, as published by the Official Charts Company, which is six days after the chart is announced).

 Eighty-four singles were in the top ten in 1956.
-Eight singles from 1955 remained in the top 10 for several weeks at the beginning of the year, while "Make It a Party" by Winifred Atwell, "Singing the Blues" by Guy Mitchell and "True Love" by Bing Crosby & Grace Kelly were all released in 1956 but did not reach their peak until 1957.
-"Meet Me on the Corner" by Max Bygraves, "Suddenly There's a Valley" by Petula Clark and "Twenty Tiny Fingers" by The Stargazers were the singles from 1955 to reach their peak in 1956.
+Eight singles from 1955 remained in the top 10 for several weeks at the beginning of the year, while "Singing the Blues" by Guy Mitchell and "True Love" by Bing Crosby & Grace Kelly were both released in 1956 but did not reach their peak until 1957.
+"Meet Me on the Corner" by Max Bygraves, "Never Do a Tango with an Eskimo" by Alma Cogan, "Suddenly There's a Valley" by Petula Clark and "Twenty Tiny Fingers" by The Stargazers were the singles from 1955 to reach their peak in 1956.
 Eighteen artists scored multiple entries in the top 10 in 1956.
 Elvis Presley, Frankie Vaughan and Lonnie Donegan were among the many artists who achieved their first UK charting top 10 single in 1956.

-The 1955 Christmas number-one, "Christmas Alphabet" by Dickie Valentine, remained at number-one for the first week of 1956.
+"Rock Around the Clock" by Bill Haley & His Comets, which had spent three weeks at number-one in 1955, returned to number-one in the first week of 1956 for another two weeks.
 The first new number-one single of the year was "Sixteen Tons" by Tennessee Ernie Ford.
 Overall, eleven different singles peaked at number-one in 1956, with eleven unique artists having the most singles hit that position.